64th Air Division: Operations in France and Germany

 The Allies had not made plans for an air establishment to support Sixth Army Group, which was conducting the advance up the Rhone.
 Many of the air units that had been attached for Operation Dragoon had been withdrawn to their permanent commands.
 In October 1944, First Tactical Air Force (Provisional) (1 TAF) was established, although not on a permanent basis.
 Although the 64th Wing remained assigned to XII Tactical Air Command for administration, it would be attached to 1 TAF for operations for the remainer of the war.
 The wing commanded all American fighter forces in the command, (Note: The 71st Fighter Wing was also assigned, but it had no subordinate units and its personnel were used to man XII Tactical Air Command headquarters.
 Maurer, p.
 406.) which, with the exception of the 415th Night Fighter Squadron, flew Republic P-47 Thunderbolts.
 Its control elements also controlled strikes by medium bombers of the 42nd Bombardment Wing and fighters and bombers of the Free French 1er Corps Aerien, using attached French controllers.

 Due to bad weather during the winter of 1944-45, the wing developed a technique called "Eggbasket."
 Eggbasket targets were identified strongpoints.
 When fighters were unable to attack targets because clouds prevented them from identifying their targets, they would receive radar vectors to Eggbasket targets, and the controller would tell them when to drop their bombs.
 Additionally, a wing Ground-controlled interception (GCI) site provided "Popeye Letdown"s (Note: "Popeye" is a code word for flying in actual instrument conditions.) directing planes flying above an overcast to visual conditions below, using the site's radar.
 The wing's aircraft warning units began re-equipping with more advanced SCR-584 microwave radars.
-The first of the 593rd Battalion's radars went into operation on 10 April 1945 at a site combining both the warning functions of the batallion and the control functions of the fighter control squadrons.
+The first of the 593rd Battalion's radars went into operation on 10 April 1945 at a site combining both the warning functions of the battalion and the control functions of the fighter control squadrons.
 After providing training on systems operations and maintenance, by 1945, control teams operating with the French ground forces of Sixth Army Group were composed of French military personnel.